LibraryCarpentry/week-two-library-carpentry-DEPRECATED/README.md

 **NOTE: materials used for initial workshop.
-Now superceded by [hhttps://github.com/data-lessons/library-shell] (https://github.com/data-lessons/library-shell)**
+Now superseded by [Shell for librarians] (https://github.com/data-lessons/library-shell)**

 ## Library Carpentry.
 Week Two: Controlling Data (with the Shell)